saisasi2004/Panch-stra-/README.md

 ---

-## 🎯 Ideal For

-This project is a perfect portfolio addition for:

-- 🤖 **Robotics Engineers** – Showcases servo control, kinematics, and real-world interfacing
-- 🌐 **Web Developers** – Demonstrates real-time 3D rendering, UI/UX design, Web Serial API
-- 🐍 **Python Developers** – Can extend using Python scripts, ROS bridges, or computer vision pipelines

-**💡 Use it to boost your resume, impress recruiters, or as a practical project for university, hackathons, or job applications.**

----

 ## 📊 Comparison with Other Robotic Arm Controllers

 | Feature / Tool            | Panchāstra 🌟      | Niryo Studio        | uArm Studio         | MyCobot Web         | ROS + Web Interface    |